q231950/paper/README.md

 # Paper

-A cli to manage your library account.
+A cli to manage your library account in _Stiftung Hamburger Öffentliche Bücherhallen_.

+**To be clear, this repository is neither owned nor endorsed by _Stiftung Hamburger Öffentliche Bücherhallen_.**

 ## Usage